-There have been a handful of times over the last few years where I have needed to take time series data, and group the runs of data together to determine when a certain value changed, and how long it stayed that way.
-Every time I do this, I have to go back and figure out how I did it the last time, so this time I am actually going to write it down.
+There have been a handful of times over the last few years where I have needed to take time series data and group the runs of data together to determine when a certain value changed, and how long it stayed that way.

 logged_at | id | value1 |